Hello to everyone that rides an Xtracycle out there! Would you mind if I took a few minutes of your time?

 - A bike with style.
 Given that I’m the only female in my household, apart from the critters, I need stuff that has a feminine flair.
 I’m sick of making do with boys’ stuff.

 - A bike that’s upright.
 In traffic, I need my head up and my ride steady.
 Being hunched over straight handlebars with my weight forward doesn’t help.

 I’ve been considering buying a vintage mixte because I think it would look cool, but they don’t have the gears that I want, and it would take a lot of work and money to make them suitable for carrying freight.
 Despite this, I’ve been looking at them.
 My decades-old Jamis Durango is sturdy and equipped with gears, but it just has flat handlebars and does not have any panniers or baskets.
 I had to attach the bike trailer to his Trail-a-Bike in order to transport Monkey Boy and anything else that we may want for the day.
 It accomplishes its goals in the main.

 Xtracycle Cargo Bike

-After I tweeted about this cool concept bike on Bicycle Design, an online biking friend responded that her Xtracycle was her station wagon.
-I’ve passed on the Xtracycles in the past because they just looked like brawny mountain bikes–neither upright nor stylish–and I was worried about pedaling a heavy frame with a load up hills.
+After I tweeted about this great concept bike that was featured on Bicycle Design, an online bicycling acquaintance replied that her Xtracycle served as her station waggon.
+I haven’t purchased an Xtracycle in the past since they seemed to be nothing more than beefy mountain bikes — neither upright nor fashionable — and I was concerned about being able to ride a big frame while carrying a load up steep inclines.

 Now to the questions: How do the Xtracycles handle?
 Can the gearing handle hills?
 How do they deal with winter?
 And how do you like the panniers?
 I’ve been worried that the cargo systems wouldn’t be flexible enough for all the stuff I would have to carry, from heavy library books to groceries to bulky towels for swimming.
 I just don’t want to spend a lot of time fussing to get the load just right or freaking out as I try to keep the bike balanced.